 Well, Sally, you shall get your wish to the best of my ability.
 And yes, I agree that some of the measurements I see on the internet and even in books are not optimal.
 In fact, some are way off what they should be.

-In fact, maybe some of you remember this post that talked about following these decorating rules could get you in some deep doo-doo.
+A while back, some of you may remember this post that talked about following these rules that could get you in some deep doo-doo.

 Of course, all good designs should begin with a solid furniture plan.